bajh/Goofspiel/README.md

 -If you are the first person to play a card then it looks really weird when your opponent plays their card.

 ------------
--If your opponent leaves, clear the cards so that they can't still play a card.
+-If your opponent leaves, clear the cards so that they can't still play a card.hallo